 Walking to work

 I am enjoying walking to work at the moment and with splendid sights like this you can see why.
 I made a move to a company just up the road from where I live.
 My stress has decreased because there is only one customer and I don’t have to travel.
 We even have a Zen day every two weeks.
-But this is not the purpose of this article because I want share my NZ experience of implementing BizTalk 360 monitoring.
+But this is not the purpose of this article because I want to share my NZ experience of implementing BizTalk360 monitoring, a BizTalk monitoring and administration tool.

 Justification for BizTalk 360